hocgin/ErrorKit/Sources/ErrorKit/ErrorKit.docc/Guides/Built-in-Error-Types.md

 - Lack of standardized error messages

 ErrorKit's built-in types offer several advantages:
-- **Quick Start**: Begin with well-structured error handling without defining custom types
+- **Quick Start** – Begin with well-structured error handling without defining custom types
-- **Consistency**: Use standardized error cases and messages across your codebase
+- **Consistency** – Use standardized error cases and messages across your codebase
-- **Flexibility**: Easily transition to custom error types when you need more specific cases
+- **Flexibility** – Easily transition to custom error types when you need more specific cases
-- **Discoverability**: Clear naming conventions make it easy to find the right error type
+- **Discoverability** – Clear naming conventions make it easy to find the right error type
-- **Localization**: All error messages are pre-localized and user-friendly
+- **Localization** – All error messages are pre-localized and user-friendly

+### Available Error Types

+ErrorKit provides a comprehensive set of built-in error types, each designed to address common error scenarios in Swift applications:

+- **DatabaseError** – For database connection and query issues
+- **FileError** – For file system operations
+- **NetworkError** – For network requests and API communications
+- **ValidationError** – For input validation
+- **StateError** – For state management and transitions
+- **OperationError** – For operation execution issues
+- **PermissionError** – For permission-related concerns
+- **ParsingError** – For data parsing problems
+- **GenericError** – For quick custom error cases

+Each of these types conforms to both `Throwable` and `Catching` protocols, providing seamless integration with [typed throws](Typed-Throws-and-Error-Nesting) and the [error chain debugging](Error-Chain-Debugging) system.

 ### Ecosystem Impact

 As more Swift packages adopt these standardized error types, a powerful network effect emerges:

-- **Cross-package Communication**: Libraries can throw standard error types that applications understand and can handle intelligently
+- **Cross-package Communication** – Libraries can throw standard error types that applications understand and can handle intelligently
-- **Smart Error Handling**: Instead of just showing error messages, apps can provide specific UI or recovery actions for known error types
+- **Smart Error Handling** – Instead of just showing error messages, apps can provide specific UI or recovery actions for known error types
-- **Unified Error Experience**: Users experience consistent error handling patterns across different features and modules
+- **Unified Error Experience** – Users experience consistent error handling patterns across different features and modules
-- **Reduced Learning Curve**: Developers can learn one set of error patterns that work across multiple packages
+- **Reduced Learning Curve** – Developers can learn one set of error patterns that work across multiple packages
-- **Better Testing**: Standardized error types mean standardized testing patterns
+- **Better Testing** – Standardized error types mean standardized testing patterns

 This standardization creates a more cohesive error handling experience throughout the Swift ecosystem, similar to how `Codable` created a standard for data serialization.

-### DatabaseError

-For database operations and queries:
+## Database Error Handling

+The `DatabaseError` type addresses common database operation failures.
+Here's how you might use it:

 ```swift
 func fetchUserData(userId: String) throws(DatabaseError) {